sfomuseum/go-www-geotag/README.md

 * If you are running your AppRunner instance behind a CloudFront distribution as a "leaf" node, that is with a URL that is not `/`, you will also need to include a `GEOTAG_PREFIX` environment variable which maps to the "behaviour" URL you've defined in your CF setup.

+### CloudFront

+Note that if you are running this application behind a CloudFront (CF) distribution _and_ you have point-in-polygon support enabled you'll need to make sure that your CF distribution allows HTTP `POST` requests.

 ## See also

 * https://github.com/nypl-spacetime/Leaflet.GeotagPhoto